kimkimani/guruspedia/content/articles/how-to-set-up-nodejs-express-server-for-react-app/index.md

 Given that these two frameworks make up the vast developer community, it would be great to combine them and run an application together.
 This way, you create a full-stack application leveraging the most popular frameworks for backend and frontend development.

-This tutorial will show you how to combine a React.js application with a Node.js Express server to run a basic fullstack application.
+This tutorial will show you how to server a React.js application with a Node.js Express server to run a fullstack application Create React App With Express.

-### Setting up a Node.js Server
+### Creating a React Node.js Server App

 To create this full-stack application, we need an API to serve data.
 This is where Node.js comes in handy.
 Create a Project directory.
 Inside this parent folder, create a `server` directory.
 Open a command line that points to this directory and initialize Node.js using the following command: